jrpool/pg-auth/README.md

-# cookie4
+# pg-auth
-Express application that manages sessions with encrypted cookies.
+Express server that manages authentication with PostgreSQL.

 ## Project Members